allie-codes/allie-codes/README.md

 ## 📬 Let’s Connect!

-Want to talk product, remote work, or nerd out about automation?
-Reach out via [LinkedIn](https://www.linkedin.com/in/allie-griffin) or check out my work on my [website](https://www.allie-codes.com/portfolio)!
+Want to talk indie hacking or work opportunities?
+Reach out via [LinkedIn](https://www.linkedin.com/in/allie-griffin) or check out some of my work on my [website](https://www.allie-codes.com/portfolio)!

 <!---